Poignant Korean War Memorials: Honoring Uncle Ara

 After a wreath-laying ceremony with our group, we were allowed to wander through an outdoor walkway called the Monuments Hall of Remembrance lined with tablets engraved with the names of Allied soldiers who never came home.
 I did not truly expect to find my Uncle’s name, but I did.
 And the emotions swelled up quite unexpectedly as I touched and then ran my fingers across his name.
 Here we were, some 7,000 miles from his birthplace of California, and his name was engraved on marble tablets never to be forgotten for his “ultimate sacrifice.”
 I only wish my mother could have been there.

 U.S. National Korean War Veterans Memorial; Washington, D.C. – This memorial was dedicated in 1995, on the 42nd anniversary of the war’s armistice.
-It was designed and financed by private contributions.
+The new Wall of Remembrance with 100 granite panels listing 43,000 names of those lost was dedicated on the 69thanniversary of the war on July 27, 2022.
+This memorial was designed and financed by private contributions, with the new wall of names and a renovation of the rest of the memorial costing $22 million, which was funded by South Korea and private donors.
 Nineteen stainless steel statues of soldiers are marching through bushes and granite slabs (meant to represent rice paddies).
 The statues wear “ponchos” that are seemingly blowing in the wind, adding a sense of movement.
 There is also a mural wall with etched photographs of the war and a pool of remembrance.
 Take some time to sit and watch people interact with the memorial.
 Often, groups of South Koreans will lay wreaths at its base.

 Book a Tour of Arlington in Washington DC